InternetMadeCoder/portfolio/README.md

 # macOS-themed portfolio

-This is a MacOS-themed portfolio website built using React, Vite, and Tailwind CSS.
-The site mimics the look and feel of the MacOS interface, with a custom navigation bar, desktop-like wallpaper carousel, and interactive elements.
-It's a fun and sleek portfolio to showcase projects and skills.
+A sleek and modern portfolio designed with a MacOS theme.
+Built using React, Vite, and Tailwind CSS, this portfolio showcases my skills, projects, and experience.

 ## Features